do-jonathan4/lfz-m1/exercises/javascript-dom-manipulation-2/README.md

 ### Before You Begin

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What are the differences between `innertext` and `textContent`?
+1. What datatype are the values you remove from a text input?
+1. Why is it so important to be able to dynamically update text?

 ### Exercise